XRPL-Library/xrpl-cheat-sheet/README.md

 Name | Description
  --- | ---
-<a href="https://github.com/XRPLF/xrpl.js" target="_blank">XRPL JS Library</a> | A JavaScript/TypeScript library for interacting with the XRP Ledger.
+<a href="https://github.com/XRPLF/xrpl.js" target="_blank">xrpl.js Library</a> | A JavaScript/TypeScript (JS/TS) library for interacting with the XRP Ledger.
-<a href="https://www.npmjs.com/package/xrpl-client" target="_blank">XRPLL Websocket Client - NPM Package</a> | Auto reconnecting, buffering, subscription remembering XRP Ledger WebSocket client.
+<a href="https://www.npmjs.com/package/xrpl-client" target="_blank">XRPL Websocket Client - NPM Package</a> | Auto reconnecting, buffering, subscription remembering XRP Ledger WebSocket client.
 For in node & the browser
 <a href="https://www.npmjs.com/package/xrpl-accountlib" target="_blank">XRPL AccountLib - NPM Package</a> | XRPL Account helper: generation, derivation and signing.
 <a href="https://www.npmjs.com/package/xrpl-txdata" target="_blank">XRPL Transaction Data Fetcher - NPM Package</a> | This library allows you to fetch XRP ledger transaction outcome from a number of (full history) XRP ledger nodes.
 <a href="https://github.com/xrpinnovations/node-red-contrib-xrpl" target="_blank">Node-Red Modules: Fully interact with XRPL</a> | Interact with the XRP Ledger directly from Node-Red.